Swastik-Mantry/SSO-ScreenShot-Organiser/README.md

 ## Motivation
 >Scored pretty low on my end-semester exams, as I didn't have good notes :cry:

->To prepare and hype-up myself for the upcoming semester, I thought I should ease up some work.So there it is, my motivation for building this program :blush:
+>To prepare and hype-up myself for the upcoming semester, I thought I should ease up some of my note-taking work.
+So there it is, my motivation for building this program :blush:

 ## How to use ?
 1. Download and open the SSO python file in any text-editor :computer: